XavierOillic/Brief-TypeScript-Quest/README.md

 The instanceof operator in TS is used to check whether an object is an instance of a particular class or not. objectName instanceOf className; Here, if objectName is an instance of className , the operator returns true .
 Otherwise, it returns false .
+We can use it in a IF condition, it return a booelan Value.

 ```ts
 function Car (make, model, year) {